|Guide||♦||12 Triplogs||0 Topics|

 The Grand Circle of the Grand Circle

 This is one of the more common itineraries for backpacking the Grand Canyon, especially for those who are new to backpacking in general.
-The greatest benefit of this approach is that it gives you an up close and personal experience with the most famous sites in the Grand Canyon backcountry without stressful and difficult timelines.
+The most significant benefit of this approach is that it gives you an up-close and personal experience with the most famous sites in the Grand Canyon backcountry without stressful and challenging timelines.
 It is doable any time of year because of the availability of water at several points along the route and the fact that the trails are maintained even in winter.
-However, it should be noted that travel on this route during the heart of summer or winter will require special preparation.
+However, it should be noted that travel on this route during the heat of summer or winter will require special preparation.
 The Grand Canyon is nothing if not a land of extremes!

 Detailed descriptions are available on HAZ for each of the trails involved in this loop: South Kaibab, North Kaibab Trail to Ribbon Falls, Bright Angel Trail and Plateau Point.
 I'll try not to repeat too much from those.

 As a backpack, this is comfortably completed in 3-4 days - though there are endless additional possibilities for longer trips.
 If you go too fast, you'll miss the fun of this particular trip!
-Beginning on the South Kaibab, it typically takes a easy day of hiking to reach the campground at Bright Angel creek and Phantom Ranch (7.5 mi - -4380' AEG).
-Staying overnight here requires permits or (in the case of Phantom Ranch) advance reservations.
-Camping at BA is posh camping by any standard, with potable water spigots, flush toilets, picnic benches, food storage containers and (best of all) cold beverages at the Phantom Ranch Canteen.
+Beginning on the South Kaibab, it typically takes an easy day of hiking to reach the campground at Bright Angel Creek and Phantom Ranch (7.5 mi - -4380' AEG).
+Staying overnight here requires permits or (in the case of Phantom Ranch) reservations.
+Camping at BA is posh camping by any standard, with potable water spigots, flush toilets, picnic benches, food storage containers, and (best of all) cold beverages at the Phantom Ranch Canteen.

-The next morning, hit the North Kaibab trail along the perennial Bright Angel Creek.
-This trip not only has a great destination at Ribbon Falls, but the trail is pretty and fun in it's own right (15 mi - 1204' AEG).
-Take time in summer to cool yourself off in the stream, or in winter enjoy the way the light plays in the narrows of Bright Angel canyon.
-On the way back, take a few minutes to check out the narrow slot canyon of Phantom Creek - or just get a beer at the Canteen and check in with the other hikers.
+The following day, hit the North Kaibab trail along the perennial Bright Angel Creek.
+This trip not only has a great destination at Ribbon Falls, but the trail is pretty and fun in its own right (15 mi - 1204' AEG).
+Take time in summer to cool yourself off in the stream, or in winter, enjoy the way the light plays in the narrows of Bright Angel canyon.
+On the way back, take a few minutes to check out the narrow slot canyon of Phantom Creek - or get a beer at the Canteen and check in with the other hikers.
 Take your dinner to Boat Beach and spend some quality time with the old Colorado.
 It never fails to impress.

-Hiking up to Indian Gardens is the best part of the Bright Angel trail, and if you've got permits to stay overnight, you can take your time and check out some of the more interesting sites along the way (5 mi - 1320' AEG).
+Hiking up to Indian Gardens is the best part of the Bright Angel Trail, and if you've got permits to stay overnight, you can take your time and check out some of the more interesting sites along the way (5 mi - 1320' AEG).
 This includes Garden Falls - a multi-tiered waterfall through the slick narrows.
-It's barely visible from the trail, but a quick jaunt across the creek and a scramble gives a wonderful view of this oasis.
+It's barely visible from the trail, but a quick jaunt across the creek and a scramble give a fantastic view of this oasis.
 Enjoy hiking through the gash cut into the plateau through the Tapeats layers - dotted with Cottonwoods and lush riparian wildflowers.

 The final hike up the Bright Angel Trail to the Rim is an exercise in dedication (4.5mi - 3000' AEG).
 Although never terribly steep, it is relentlessly up, and the hundreds of stair steps created to prevent erosion (caused primarily by the mule trails) make keeping your own pace even more challenging.
-This trail is heavily used year round, so expect company, and expect at least one amazed tourist to ask you "Did you really go down there?!".
+This trail is heavily used year-round, so expect company, and expect at least one amazed tourist to ask you, "Did you go down there?!".

 At the top, don't forget to grab an ice cream at the Soda Fountain or even a cold and frosty one at the Bright Angel Lodge Lounge.
 Oh, and for the absolute most complete Grand Canyon Backpacking Experience: buy one of those T-Shirts that say "I hiked the Canyon".
 At least you'll be telling the truth!